KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

 conditions	conditions: "questDone"	One or multiple conditions (separated by a ,) which all have to be true to display the item. close	close: true	If set to true the menu will be closed after clicking the item.
 If this is not set the default_close value from the plugins config will be used.
 The optional text setting🔗
 By default, the name and description of the quest item is displayed when hovering over the item.
 You can overwrite this by using the text setting.
-Both color codes and variables are supported.
+If you only define one line, only the name will be overwritten.
+Both color codes and variables are supported and carried into the next line, if not overridden.
 The text can be provided as a single string with newlines, a multi-line string, or a list of strings, see examples.

+List
+String with Newlines
+Multi-line String
 List Example

 skeletonQuestDone: